 The Board has evaluated the risks of market timing activities by the Fund's shareholders.
 The Board noted that Shares can be purchased and redeemed directly from the Fund only in Creation Units by APs and that the vast majority of trading in Shares occurs on the secondary market.
 Because the secondary market trades do not directly involve the Fund, it is unlikely those trades would cause the harmful effects of market timing, including dilution, disruption of portfolio management, increases in the Fund's trading costs and the realization of capital gains.
 With regard to the purchase or redemption of Creation Units directly with the Fund, to the extent effected in-kind (i.e., for securities), the Board noted that those trades do not cause the harmful effects (as previously noted) that may result from frequent cash trades.
-To the extent trades are effected in whole or in part in cash, the Board noted that those trades could result in dilution to the Fund and increased transaction costs, which could negatively impact the Fund's investments), such trades may benefit Fund shareholders by increasing the tax efficiency of the Fund.
+To the extent trades are effected in whole or in part in cash, the Board noted that those trades could result in dilution to the Fund and increased transaction costs, which could negatively impact the Fund's ability to achieve its investment objective, although in certain circumstances (e.g., in conjunction with a reallocation of the Fund's investments), such trades may benefit Fund shareholders by increasing the tax efficiency of the Fund.
 The Board also noted that direct trading by APs is critical to ensuring that Shares trade at or close to NAV.
 In addition, the Fund will impose transaction fees on purchases and redemptions of Shares to cover the custodial and other costs incurred by the Fund in effecting trades.
-Given this structure, the Board determined that it is not necessary to adopt policies and procedures to detect and determined timing of Shares.
+Given this structure, the Board determined that it is not necessary to adopt policies and procedures to detect and determarket timing of Shares.